Schrolli91/BOSWatch/README.md

 ##### Web Frontend
 Put the Files in Folder /wwww/ into your local Webserver Folder (/var/www/).
 Now you must edit the "config.php" with your Userdata to your local Database.
+For the Parsing Functions take a look into the parser.php

 ### Usage
-`sudo python boswatch.py -f 85.235M -a FMS ZVEI -s 50` Starts boswatch at Frequency 85.235 MHz with the Demodulation Functions FMS and ZVEI.
+`sudo python boswatch.py -f 85.235M -a FMS ZVEI` Starts boswatch at Frequency 85.235 MHz with the Demodulation Functions FMS and ZVEI.
-Squelch level is set to 50

 Help to all usable Parameters with `sudo python boswatch.py -h`